6thquake/react-material/docs/src/pages/style/icons/icons.md

 and allows the icon to be styled and respond to mouse events.

-The resulting icon can be used as is, or included as a child for other Material-UI components that use icons.
+The resulting icon can be used as is, or included as a child for other React-Material components that use icons.
 By default, an Icon will inherit the current text color.
 Optionally, you can set the icon color using one of the theme color properties: `secondary`, `action`, `contrast`, `disabled`, `error`, & `primary`.